CalvinCreator/calvinsCreations/README.md

 # calvinsCreations
 ## By Calvin Krist

-This is a reposity to contain many of the smaller personal projects of mine, especially the miscellaneous ones I created before coming to UVA. these projects are often experimental, poorly designed and documented, or just unfinished.
+This is a reposity to contain many of the smaller personal projects of mine, especially the miscellaneous ones I created before coming to UVA.
+These projects are often experimental, poorly designed and documented, or just unfinished.
 Many of these projects require Java 8 or higher due to the use of lamba expressions.

 ### DwarfGame
 DwarfGame is a small platformer built using gradle and LibGDX.
 The graphics and sounds are all creative commons.
 The game currently only has a launcher for Windows (called DestopLauncher).